Tokyo Dome: Kickboxing

-The final round of the K-1 World Grand Prix kickboxing tournament was held at the Tokyo Dome from 1997 to 2006.
+The final round of the K-1 World Grand Prix kickboxing tournament was held at Tokyo Dome from 1997 to 2006.

 Mixed martial arts

-The Tokyo Dome hosted seven Pride FC mixed martial arts fights: Pride 1, Pride 4, Pride Grand Prix 2000 Opening Round, Pride Grand Prix 2000 Finals, Pride 17, Pride 23, and Pride Final Conflict 2003.
+Tokyo Dome hosted seven Pride FC mixed martial arts fights: Pride 1, Pride 4, Pride Grand Prix 2000 Opening Round, Pride Grand Prix 2000 Finals, Pride 17, Pride 23, and Pride Final Conflict 2003.
 The last event had an attendance of 67,451.

 American football

-As part of the American Bowl, the Tokyo Dome held 13 National Football League preseason games between 1989 and 2005.
+As part of the American Bowl, Tokyo Dome held 13 National Football League preseason games between 1989 and 2005.
 In the 1996 game between the San Diego Chargers and Pittsburgh Steelers, three Japanese linebackers – Takuro Abe, Shigemasa Ito, and Takahiro Ikenoue of the World League of American Football – became the first Japanese players to participate in an NFL game; Abe and Ito sporadically appeared on special teams for the Chargers, while Ikenoue was part of the Steelers' defense.

+College football was played 17 straight years in Tokyo, including six years at Tokyo Dome, through the Coca-Cola Classic.
+In December 1993, the Wisconsin Badgers clinched the Big Ten college football championship and a berth to their first Rose Bowl in 31 years by defeating the Michigan State Spartans 41-20 in the last Coca-Cola Classic, before nearly 52,000 at Tokyo Dome.
+Ironically, the game was moved from Camp Randall Stadium in Madison so the Badgers' seniors would get their opportunity to enjoy a bowl game atmosphere.

+Tokyo Dome is also the regular home for championship matches for Japan's domestic American football leagues, including the professional X-League's Japan X Bowl and Rice Bowl.

 Association football

+The first of four "Kick Aids" charity matches was held on 22 April 1988.
+Pele All-Stars defeated Japan Senior All-Stars 2-0 despite Pele not playing in the match due to a minor injury.
+Over 48,000 spectators came to the match with ¥8,000,000 raised and went to the Japan Aids Foundation.

 In 1993, Aston Villa played Verdy Kawasaki in a friendly match.

 Monster truck rallies

-In 1989, the United States Hot Rod Association hosted one of the first monster truck rallies outside North America at the Tokyo Dome.
+In 1989, the United States Hot Rod Association hosted one of the first monster truck rallies outside North America at Tokyo Dome.

 Figure skating

-In December 2022, Japanese figure skater and two-time Olympic champion, Yuzuru Hanyu, announced to hold a solo ice show named Gift at the Tokyo Dome on February 26, 2023.
-His show will mark the first time that an ice rink will be set up at the multipurpose venue.
-The show will be directed in collaboration with Japanese choreographer Mikiko.
+On 26 February 2023, Japanese figure skater and two-time Olympic champion, Yuzuru Hanyu, held a solo ice show titled Gift at Tokyo Dome.
+His show marked the first time that an ice rink was set up at the multipurpose venue, matching the size of an Olympic ice rink with 60 m × 30 m.
+The show was directed by Hanyu himself in collaboration with Japanese choreographer Mikiko and performed live with the Tokyo Philharmonic Orchestra among others, having set a new audience record for ice shows with 35,000 spectators.
+On 14 July 2023, the event was distributed by the American subscription channel Disney+ worldwide.